octavio-orozco2/cs4e/README.md

 1. Update the `.env` file

-1.1 Copy the `.env` file which already includes the API key and port number
+You either copy the `.env` file which already includes the API key and port number

 ```bash
 [you@local cs4e repo] $ scp .env h1:~/cs4e
 ```

-1.2 Or edit the `.env` file to include your API key from http://coinbase.com/account/integrations so that it looks like this:
+Or you edit the `.env` file to include your API key from http://coinbase.com/account/integrations so that it looks like this:

 ```bash